praiskup/praiskup.github.io/_drafts/2021-07-12-copr-farm-of-builders.md

 builder VMs in AWS) and finished in [Feb 2020][aws-migration-outage] (when the infrastructure, like frontend, backend, etc. was moved).

-A big benefit of the move to AWS was that we newly got a native support for the aarch64 architecture (only x86\_64 and aarch64 are available in AWS).
+A big benefit of the move to AWS was that we newly got native support for the aarch64 architecture (only x86\_64 and aarch64 are available in AWS).
 But we lost the ppc64le architecture, as those OpenStack hypervisors were shut down.
-AWS also gave us possibility to scale horizontally, so in peak situations we handled about 120 concurrent builds.
+AWS also gave us a possibility to scale horizontally, so in peak situations, we handled about 120 concurrent builds.

-The transition to AWS brought several approaches, namely we didn't have the only source of computational power -- we had two (AWS and OpenStack, at least for the transition period).
+The transition to AWS brought several approaches, namely, we didn't have the only source of computational power -- we had two (AWS and OpenStack, at least for the transition period).
 At that time we started using the [Resalloc server][resalloc] for (pre)allocating VMs.

-The use of Resalloc server is nicer for VM quota, we don't have to start all the VMs in advance when they are not used.
+The use of the Resalloc server is nicer for VM quota, we don't have to start all the VMs in advance when they are not used.
 The server keeps just some of the VMs pre-allocated (so new builds don't wait till the VM is started) and is able to allocate more when needed.